MikeDigitize/lazy/README.md

   // get the elements yet to be resolved return !lazyImage.resolved;
 }).forEach(function(lazyImage) {
-  // test to see if the element meets the loading criteria, if it does fire the event lazy.fireLazyEvent(lazyImage.image);
+  // test to see if the element meets the loading criteria, if it does fire the lazyload event lazy.fireLazyEvent(lazyImage.image);
   // and update the data to show the element has resolved lazyImage.resolved = true;